-I lie there, eyes smarting and fists clenched tight.
+I’m lying here, eyes smarting and fists clenched tight.
 I’m staring at the ceiling, everything now knotted and on high alert.
-She comes in and tells me that now?
-That’s the weekend done with then, just in case I’d been looking forward to it.
-Saying it’s only two nights and there’s nothing else we can do.
+She comes in and tells me that tonight – Thursday?
+So that’s the weekend ruined, just in case I’d been looking forward to it.
+It’s only two nights.
+And that’s just how things have to be?

 They can piss off.
 I’m not spending my whole life going back and forward like that and I’m not going there smiling.
-They just don’t get it at all, the way this leaves me raging shaky and kind of disturbed.
-I don’t even know this feeling.
-They just lump it all on and I’ve no say whatsoever.
+They just don’t get it at all, do they?
+I’m feeling sort of sick now, everything’s fizzing.
+They just lump it all on and I’ve no say whatsoever?

 Every muscle is tensed and my head starts to ache and I feel like breaking something.
 It’s like nothing’s safe.
 What’s going to go next?
 Why not just leave me here in my room, with my stuff, in my time.
 His place is half-empty, an in-between and it doesn’t feel like a home.
 Do they expect kids should split themselves in two?
 Sliced right down the middle because the adults can’t sort themselves out.

 I’m not pretending.
 They think everything’s fine, like I’m taking it well, I’ve adapted, but they’ll see one day.
 There’s this term, broken homes.
 Mum went off about it once – of course it’s old-fashioned and she hates it.
 But I’d bring it back.
 They’ll figure out one day how they broke my world.
 I wish I had choices at least.
 I want to stay right here and that’s every night, and every weekend because they’re my weekends too.